 The grades can be assigned as letters like ‘A’ through ‘F’, as a range like 1 to 6, as a percentage, or as a number out of a possible total.
-In some countries, yearly grades are averaged to calculate the grade points a student earns in a given period of time.
-They are often calculated for high school, undergraduate, and graduate students and in the future, it can be used by educational institutions or potential employers to assess different applicants.
+They are often calculated for high school, undergraduate, and graduate students and in the future, they can be used by educational institutions or potential employers to assess different applicants.

 The majority of Indian Institutes (Colleges and Universities) use either percentage or grades as a method of assessment.
 Premier institutions like IITs and NITs have their own grading system for assessment.
 The international grading system (GPA/CGPA) used by schools and institutes abroad is different from the Indian academic grading system which is based on the Percentage system (out of 100) or a 10-point GPA system.

 In the Percentage system, total marks per subject are converted to a percentage which is then categorized in four divisions:

 - Distinction – 75% and above students are qualified

 - 1st Division – Students achieving 60% to 75%